LJHudd/LJHudd/README.md

 ### Internal API & Web Platform
 **Tech:** Python, REST APIs, backend architecture, web integration
 Contributed to the development of an internal API and supporting web platform to streamline operational workflows.
-Focused on clean endpoint design, robust data handling, and maintainable backend components intergrated with existing business systems.
+Focused on clean endpoint design, robust data handling, and maintainable backend components integrated with existing business systems.

 ---